MarkoSterk/beta_cell_analysis_suite/README.md

 This option prints all available options to the screen (again)

 ## bundle: Creates .zip bundle of all available preprocessing and results data
-This options creates a bundle (results_bundle.zip) with all available preprocessing and results data.
+This options creates a bundle (results/{EXPERIMENT_NAME}/results_bundle.zip) with all available preprocessing and results data.
-Can be usefull for storage and transportation or sending via the internet.
+The bundle is saved in the results folder of the current experiment data ('results/{EXPERIMENT_NAME}/results_bundle.zip') Can be usefull for storage and transportation or sending via the internet.

 ## References